mach-composer/mach-composer-cli/docs/src/topics/deployment/config/integrations.md

 # Integrations

-Each integration brings it's own set of managed resources that gets created by MACH when configured for a specific MACH stack.
+Each integration brings it's own set of managed resources that gets created by MACH Composer when configured for a specific MACH Composer stack.

 ### commercetools